ThantSinTun009/Read_papers/README.md

 **Link:** https://arxiv.org/abs/1502.01852

 **Notes:**
-- Kaiming He is the researcher behind **He (Kaiming) Initialization**, a weight initialization method that significantly improves training stability and convergence in deep networks using ReLU activations.
+- Kaiming He is the researcher behind **He (Kaiming) Initialization**, a weight initialization method (*modified from Xavier Initilization*) that significantly improves training stability and convergence in deep networks using ReLU activations.

 ---